easyquest2/neopets-shop-calculator/README.md

-# EasyQuest Shop Size Calculator
+# EasyQuest Shop Calculator

-This repository is used to host the EasyQuest Shop Size Calculator.
+This repository is used to host the EasyQuest Shop Calculator.

 It is served through the custom domain: